-It’s 100% Free!
-We are compensated by the different carriers when you enroll in a plan
+*It’s 100% Free!* We are compensated by the different carriers after you enroll in a plan.

-No, depending on what state you live in, your gender, your age, even your zip code will determine the carrier that may fit you best.
-We do not recommend carriers; we make sure you are educated about the criteria that will affect your decision and then assist you in enrolling with that carrier.
+will determine the carrier that may fit you best.
+We will empower and educate you about the criteria that will affect your decision and then assist you in enrolling with a carrier that you choose.

-We work with over 30 carriers but have even helped enroll individuals with carriers we do not work with.
+We work with over 30 carriers but have also helped enroll individuals with carriers we do not work with.

-A licensed Medicare Educator is available to assist with your questions.
+A licensed Medicare Specialist is available to assist with your questions.